Traditional Tibetan medicine: Three principles of function

 Like other systems of traditional Asian medicine, and in contrast to biomedicine, Tibetan medicine first puts forth a specific definition of health in its theoretical texts.
 To have good health, Tibetan medical theory states that it is necessary to maintain balance in the body's three principles of function [often translated as humors]: rLung (pron.
 Loong), mKhris-pa (pron.
-Tree-pa) [often translated as bile], and Bad-kan (pron.
-Pay-gen) [often translated as phlegm].
+Tri-pa) [often translated as bile], and Bad-kan (pron.
+Bae-kan) [often translated as phlegm].